 Composite Resin Fillings at Artistic Touch Dentistry

-Our West Melbourne dentist, Dr. Brazdo, offers tooth-colored composite fillings for tooth restoration from tooth decay, cavities, chips and cracks, and to replace old amalgam fillings.
+Our Melbourne Florida dentist, Dr. Brazdo, offers tooth-colored composite fillings for tooth restoration from tooth decay, cavities, chips and cracks, and to replace old amalgam fillings.
 Our tooth colored resins contain fluoride, which helps prevent future cavities in filled teeth.

 To learn more about our dental services and to schedule an appointment, call us at 321-724-1400.